aaronbloomfield/ccc/hws/tokens/index.md

 1. You must put your name and userid as the second line of the file (right after the SPDX line)
 2. Your contract MUST be in a file called `NFTmanager.sol` -- note the capitalization!
-3. Your contract line MUST be: `contract NFTmanager is INFTmanager {`; this will inherit all the other necessary interfaces and contracts.
+3. Your contract line MUST be: `contract NFTmanager is INFTmanager, ERC721 {`; this will inherit all the other necessary interfaces and contracts.
 4. The pragma line should be: `pragma solidity ^0.8.7;`
 5. You are NOT to submit any of the *files* for the interfaces above (ERC721, IERC721, INFTmanager, or IERC165.sol), nor copy-and-paste that code in your file.
 You should `import` them in `NFTmanager.sol`; they will be put into the appropriate directory on Gradescope when it attempts to compile your program
 6. You cannot submit any files other than the ones in the list above; any other code must be in your `NFTmanager.sol` file

+An implementation notes:

+- Your `supportsInterface()` function supports four interfaces (see below), and overrides the `supportsInterface()` function from two different ancestors: `ERC721` and `IERC165`.
+You will need to specify, via the override keyword, that it does so: `override(IERC165,ERC721)` instead of just `override`.
+This is discussed in lecture [here](../../slides/solidity.html#/multioverride).

 The following are the functional requirements for the development of this contract: